 Why we like it:

-An excellent Senior Expatriate Medical Insurance option, Vumi is good for those ages 60-90 looking for a full-featured, comprehensive international health insurance plan.
+Excellent International Health Insurance for seniors, Vumi is good for those ages 60-90 looking for a full-featured, comprehensive international health insurance plan.
 We like its high maximum lifetime benefit of $3,000,000USD, the fact that both U.S. and non-U.S. can sign up for this plan, as well as its network, including Aetna in the USA.

 Note: The portal and application is available in English, Spanish and Portuguese.
 If you are a non-U.S. citizen, you can select “Exclude coverage in USA” to save even more on the rate.